thosgood/this-weeks-finds/markdown/201-250/week236.md

 > language of arithmetic.
 Ditto with "Con(PA+Con(PA))".
 However, once
 > you start ascending the ordinal hierarchy, a difficulty appears.
 The
 > language of arithmetic doesn't let you talk about "ordinals"
-> directly\-\--that's a set-theoretical concept.
+> directly---that's a set-theoretical concept.
 In order to express a
 > statement like "Con(T)" for some theory T, you need at minimum to be
 > able to give some sort of "recursive description" or "recursive
 > axiomatization" of T (where here I use the word "recursive" in the